Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Introduction

-We address the second research question in \cref{sec:results}, where we evaluate the generalisability and performance of \replaceR{various proxy trained pipelines}{the pipeline constructed through various ideological proxies}.
-We begin by constructing gold-standard benchmarks for left-right and far-right classification, via human annotation.
-We evaluate the pipeline, supervised by each proxy, against the benchmarks to determine optimal proxies.
-We further perform an ablation \eat{study }of homophilic lenses, to determine the optimal combination.
-Next, we emphasize the \replaceR{end-to-end requirement}{need for an end-to-end pipeline} by showing \replaceR{models don't generalize well across contexts}{that a model trained in one context does not generalize well to another}.
-Finally, we compare \eat{the performance of the pipeline }to state-of-the-art baselines: TIMME \cite{xiao2020timme}, UUS \cite{darwish2020unsupervised}, and UUS+ \cite{samih2021few}. \revR{Our pipeline achieves an \emph{area-under-the-receiver-operating-curve} (ROC-AUC) of $0.95$; an $6.7\%$ over the next best, TIMME.}
+In \cref{ide:sec:results} we evaluate the performance of ideology detection pipelines.
+We construct gold-standard benchmarks for left-right and far-right classification via human annotation and use them to evaluate bias introduced by ideological proxies.
+Furthermore, we assess various combinations of ideology proxy and homophilic lens to observe interaction effects and find the best performing combination.
+Finally, we compare this pipeline to state-of-the-art baselines: TIMME \cite{xiao2020timme}, UUS \cite{darwish2020unsupervised}, and UUS+ \cite{samih2021few} and achieve the best area-under-the-receiver-operating-curve (AUC ROC) of $0.95$, an improvement of $6.7\%$ over the next best, TIMME.

-We address the last research question in \cref{sec:psychosocial-results} where we characterize the inferred ideological groups through two psychosocial profiling instruments (see \cref{sec:psychosocial}); the Moral Foundations Theory operationalized via FrameAxis and the Grievance Dictionary threat-assessment tool.
-We critically evaluate the seminal hypotheses of Moral Foundations Theory as they apply to online users at scale. \revR{We find relatively more support for individualizing foundations; however the data only supports $46\%$ of hypotheses.
-Furthermore, in the pursuit of characterising ideological groups, we find statistically significant delineations, namely; the right use the language of vice significantly more than the left, and the far-right use grievance language more than moderates.} \revR{Finally, we present evidence that right-wing users exhibit nationalism, via flag emojis; adding validity to our inferred grouping.}
+We address the second question in \cref{ide:sec:psychosocial-results}.
+We evaluate psychosocial hypotheses relating to morality, grievance, nationalism, and dichotomous thinking.
+For \emph{morality}, we evaluate the seminal Moral Foundations Theory \citep{graham2009liberals} hypotheses, operationalized via FrameAxis \citep{kwak2021frameaxis} (see \cref{ide:sec:preliminaries}).
+In its two subsets of hypotheses, individualizing and binding; we find relatively more support for the prior.
+However, only $46\%$ of hypotheses are supported overall.
+As alternative hypotheses, we find that the right uses the language of vice more than the left, with statistical significance.
+For \emph{grievance}, following literature that theorized that grudges and grievances are requirements for radicalization~\citep{Stankov2021}, we find large-scale proof that the far-right uses grievance language more than moderates.
+We operationalize via the Grievance Dictionary threat-assessment tool \citep{van2021grievance} (see \cref{ide:sec:preliminaries}).
+For \emph{nationalism}, we show that the right exhibit nationalism via flag emojis, adding validity to our inferred grouping.
+Finally, for \emph{dichotomous thinking}, we apply a dictionary-based approach, showing that the far-right, followed by the right, exhibits more black-and-white thinking (supporting prior work).

-The main contributions are as follows: \begin{itemize} \item We construct a context-agnostic, end-to-end and large-scale pipeline for performing both left-right and far-right ideology detection. \item We quantify the bias associated with common ideological proxies and show to outperform current state-of-the-art. \item We generate psychosocial profiles of the ideological groups within online populations, and draw insights into these ideologies. \end{itemize}